Choose Your (EGR) Valve Help Topic Below

-The most common problem with an Exhaust Gas Recirculation valve; is when carbon build up on the valve cause it to stick.
-In worst cases, an Exhaust Gas Recirculation valve and the Exhaust Gas Recirculation passages can be completely clogged up.
-Symptoms of an Exhaust Gas Recirculation valve that is stuck open include rough unstable idle and stalling.
+So, The most common problem with an Exhaust Gas Recirculation valve; is when carbon build up on the valve cause it to stick.
+In worst cases; an Exhaust Gas Recirculation valve and the Exhaust Gas Recirculation passages; can be completely clogged up.
+Finally, symptoms of an Exhaust Gas Recirculation valve; that is stuck open; include rough unstable idle and stalling.

 Often a car stalls when stopping after exiting the highway.
-If the Exhaust Gas Recirculation system is clogged up, or the valve is stuck closed, the combustion temperature increases.
-This may cause pinging (detonation), as well as surging on light acceleration.
-In a diesel engine, a bad Exhaust Gas Recirculation valve is one of the causes of a black smoke.
+So, If the Exhaust Gas Recirculation system; is plugged; or the valve is stuck closed; the combustion temperature increases.
+This may cause pinging (detonation); as well as surging on light acceleration.
+In a diesel engine; a bad Exhaust Gas Recirculation valve; is one of the causes of a black smoke.
 The Check Engine light might also come on in either case.

 If it’s not the (EGR) valve; Could it be something else?